dreadnode/rigging/docs/topics/completions.md

 ## Translator Example

-Let's build a simply translator object that we can store as a [`PendingCompletion`][rigging.completion.PendingCompletion] and use it quickly translate a phrase to 3 different languages.
+Let's build a simply translator object that we can store as a [`CompletionPipeline`][rigging.completion.CompletionPipeline] and use it quickly translate a phrase to 3 different languages.

 ```py